CMU-313/CMU-313.github.io/assignments/hw4.md

 -   As additional reference material, *Software Architecture in Practice, Third Edition* is a book on software architecture that is available (for free) as an e-book from the CMU library web site.
 You may wish to review appropriate sections within *Part Two* to help find appropriate *tactics*, techniques you can use in your design to promote particular quality attributes.
 Note that the book is *not* a reading assignment and you should not try to read it thoroughly.
 Instead, *use it as reference material* and select particular bits of advice that are relevant to your situation.

-**Part D: Ethical Discussion -- Individual (due Thursday, Nov 9th) -- 30 points (~20%)**
+**Part D: Ethical Discussion -- Individual (due Tuesday, Nov 9th) -- 30 points (~20%)**

 *Note: this is not an open-ended reflection document like those we